kubernetes/website/content/en/docs/tasks/administer-cluster/topology-manager.md

 If these conditions are met, the Topology Manager will align the requested resources.

-In order to customise how this alignment is carried out, the Topology Manager provides two distinct knobs: `scope` and `policy`.
+In order to customize how this alignment is carried out, the Topology Manager provides two distinct knobs: `scope` and `policy`.

 The `scope` defines the granularity at which you would like resource alignment to be performed